ronaldoussoren/pyobjc/pyobjc-core/Doc/lib/module-objc.rst

       The IBOutlet function is recognized by Interface Builder when it reads Python code.

-.. function:: IBAction
+.. function:: IBAction(function)

    Mark an method as an action for use in Interface Builder.
+Raises :exc:`TypeError` when the argument is not a function.

    Usage: